 Be consistent with your content.
-If you’re starting a blog, be consistent.
-Post blogs monthly at the very least.
+For example, if you’re starting a blog, post monthly at the very least.
 Include images and graphics to set your content apart from others’ and your own.
 Don’t be afraid to repurpose old content and reuse it elsewhere.
 If your established blog produces content relevant to cyclical events from year to year, it may be useful to revisit posts from past years and consider how you can update that content to be used again.

 With a regular content schedule, you have more opportunities to measure your success.
 Establish a few goals and pick some factors to measure.
 You can monitor your reach, impressions, engagements, and link clicks on social media.
 Depending on the content medium, you can watch email subscribers or video views and completion rate.

 The thing that sets great content apart is an ask – a call to action.
 What do you want from your audience?
 This action is the most important part of creating your content and should drive whatever form this content should take.